Proposals for CFHT Open for Semester 2013B

 Exploratory Programs

-To encourage innovative science, we will continue considering "exploratory" programs using MegaCam, WIRCam, or ESPaDOnS that require no more than 1 hour of observing time.
+To encourage innovative science, we will continue considering "exploratory" programs using MegaCam, WIRCam, Sitelle, or ESPaDOnS that require no more than 1 hour of observing time.
 Such proposals will not be refereed, but will be scrutinized by the TAC and allocated time based on scientific merit and feasibility.
 When submitting such proposals, please state at the beginning of the scientific justification that "This is an EXPLORATORY proposal".

 Queued Service Observations Snapshot Programs

-In addition, we would like to bring to your attention the Queued Service Observation (QSO) snapshot program.
+In addition, we would like to bring to your attention to the Queued Service (QSO) snapshot program.
 These are programs that can be executed with either MegaCam or WIRCam in relatively poor seeing conditions when the seeing is >1.2".
 Projects executed under the QSO snapshot program are not charged to the available observing time for Taiwan.
 Proposals to the QSO snapshot program will not be refereed, but will be scrutinized by the TAC for scientific value and feasibility.

 Resubmission due to Lost Time